yAudit/reports/content/11-2022-Yearn-Stargate-Strategy.md

 The Yearn Finance Stargate Strategy generates yield from the Stargate protocol.
 The strategy is currently designed for USDC and USDT on Ethereum Mainnet but the strategy may be deployed to other chains, such as Optimism or Arbitrum, in the future.
 The yield is generated in two ways: from STG staking rewards (using a modified MasterChef contract) and from a portion of the 0.06% bridge fee collected by Stargate that is redistributed back to the liquidity pools.

 The contracts of the Yearn Finance Stargate Strategy [Repo](https://github.com/newmickymousse/yearn-stargate) were reviewed over 14 days.
 The code review was performed between November 20 and December 4, 2022.
-A number of yAcademy Fellows from Fellowship block 4 also reviewed the contracts and contributed over 40 man hours.
+A number of Electisec Fellows from Fellowship block 4 also reviewed the contracts and contributed over 40 man hours.
 The repository was under active development during the review, but the review was limited to the latest commit at the start of the review.
 This was [commit bcbc1ddbe8973b55a6178f5e07177332938f0cd2](https://github.com/newmickymousse/yearn-stargate/commit/bcbc1ddbe8973b55a6178f5e07177332938f0cd2) for the Yearn Finance Stargate Strategy repo.

 ## Scope